brianzinn/shipbob-node-sdk/README.md

 - :x: Get one Shipment's status timeline by Order Id and Shipment Id
 - :question: Get all Shipments for Order
 - :x: Get logs for one Shipment by Order Id and Shipment Id
+- :x: Get one Shipment by Shipment Id
+- :x: Update a Shipment
+- :x: Cancel one Shipment by Shipment Id
+- :x: Cancel multiple Shipments by Shipment Id
+- :x: Get one Shipment's status timeline by Shipment Id
+- :x: Get logs for one Shipment by Shipment Id
+- :heavy_check_mark: Get shipping methods: api.getShippingMethods()

 ## Shipments
 - :question: Get one Shipment by Shipment Id (webhooks are enough?)